sagniKdas53/time-tracker/readme.md

     c.
 Send `Give OOD today {Reason}` it will apply for OOD

     d.
-Send `Give OOD for {Days} days because of {Reason}` it will ask for the reason in the next chat if not provided, upon getting it will apply for OOD for `{Days}`
+Send `Give OOD for "Days" days because of "Reason"` the "" are necessary and without them it will fail.
+If reason is not provided it may ask for it but i don't plan on implementing it very soon.

+    e.
+Send `Give OOD form` it will show a form if you don't feel like formatting your messages mutiple time to do the thing that can be done by filling a form.

     PS: OOD - On Official Duty or Work From Home

 4. Apply for leave:

     a.
-Send `Apply leave today {Reason}` it will apply for leave on the given day.
+Send `Apply leave today "Reason"` it will apply for leave on the given day.

     b.
-Send `Apply leave for {Days} days because of {Reason}` it will ask for the reason in the next chat if not provided, upon getting it will apply for leave for the next `{Days}`
+Send `Apply leave for "Days" days because of "Reason"` the "" are necessary and without them it will fail.
+If reason is not provided it may ask for it but i don't plan on implementing it very soon.

+    c.
+Send `Give leave form` it will show a form if you don't feel like formatting your messages mutiple time to do the thing that can be done by filling a form.

 5. Undo: